USPS 1583 Forms: What it is and how to complete one

 Form I-94, Arrival and departure record

 Once you have your identification ready, you can start the onboarding process at Earth Class Mail.
-You’ll be guided in a step-by-step process that will give you clear instructions for completing the form and authorize the form complementary online notary services.
+You’ll be guided in a step-by-step process that will give you clear instructions for completing the form and authorizing the form through our complementary online notary services.

 Then you’ll begin a live video chat with a notary, which will make your form official.

-The notary will walk through the form with you to ensure you understand what you are signing and then ask for two forms of identification..
-If you use the online notary, Earth Class Mail pays for the notarization services.
+The notary will walk through the form with you to ensure you understand what you are signing and then ask for two forms of identification.
+If you use our online notary partner Notarize, Earth Class Mail, a LegalZoom Company pays for the notarization services.

 That doesn't mean you’ll automatically start collecting mail or packages at your new virtual address, however.